Compassionate Help For Social Security Disability Claims

 Generally, the longer someone has worked and the higher his earnings, the more he would be paid if found disabled.
 Individuals found disabled and entitled to these benefits may be awarded retroactive benefits.
 Retroactive benefits can only go back one year from the date of the initial application.
 There is a five-month waiting period from the date the claimant is determined to be disabled until entitlement to these benefits begins.

-Individuals approved for disability benefits are entitled to Medicare coverage two years from their first month of entitlement [5 full month waiting period plus two years).
+Individuals approved for disability benefits are entitled to Medicare coverage two years from their first month of entitlement (five full month waiting period plus two years).
 We will take the time to explain how this process works and answer your questions, allowing you to have realistic expectations and know where you stand at each step of this complex process.